rafael-santiago/kryptos/doc/MANUAL.md

 ```

 Maybe you can find curious the lack of the second ``kryptos_arc4_setup()`` call.
 But this arc4 setup is just for storing
 the user key reference inside the task context.
-The real keystream generation is performed in every task execution.
+The real keystream generation is performed on every task execution.
 Once the user key and some internal control sets defined by ``kryptos_arc4_setup()`` you do not need call it anymore.
 The
 ``kryptos_arc4_setup()`` sets the ``cipher`` field from ``kryptos_task_ctx`` to ``kKryptosCipherARC4``.

 Another curious thing could be the lack of the explicit indication of encryption or decryption intentions, however, ``ARC4``
-is a stream cipher, the encryption and decryption are the same it only depends on the input.
+is a stream cipher, the encryption and decryption are the same.
+It only depends on the input.

 The use of ``kryptos_freeseg()`` in order to free memory is indicated because in kernel mode it can abstract some complications
 to you.
 In user mode you can call the default libc ``free()`` function, there is no problem with that.